Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 Because parameter `s` should not be changed by this function.
 Hoever, parameter `occurs`'s result must be modified by the function.

-We can set `c` as a const char& type here but it is not necessary since a char is already small enough for us to pass by value.
+We can set `c` as a **const char&** type here but it is not necessary since a **char** is already small enough for us to pass by value.

 We can make `s` a plain refernce but then `s` will have risk of being modified.
-We cannot make `occurs` a const reference since would not be changed. so occurs = 0; is an error.
+We cannot make `occurs` a const reference since then `occurs = 0` is an error since this line of code want to change `occurs`'s value which is not allowed.